Architects, Air and SarsCov2

 The problem of Legacy Buildings

 New buildings are easy, we can design a ventilation strategy with filtration and heat recovery and we can measure in real-time CO2 and other indicators.
 But with existing building stock, we may not even have a ventilation system in place.
-Since we have inherited a wide range of buildings that we live in and occupy from every era of design and engineering, we must also have a strategy for first determining and then addressing air quality issues in our legacy building stock, whether they be homes, schools, offices or healthcare spaces.
+Since we have inherited a wide range of buildings from every era of design and engineering, we must also have a strategy for a) determining and then b) addressing air quality issues in our legacy building stock whether they be homes, schools, offices or healthcare spaces.
 We propose to Measure, Ventilate and Filter, in that order.

 So what should an architect consider when examining an existing space, or planning a new one, when aiming for the best indoor air quality?
 Let’s begin with measuring CO2.
-For $300, a portable CO2 monitor (https://prescientx.com/shop/ols/products/aranet4-home) can be purchased the provides an instant readout of CO2 in any space, whether it be a bus, car, school, hospital, classroom or bedroom.
+For about $300, a portable CO2 monitor (https://prescientx.com/shop/ols/products/aranet4-home) can be purchased the provides an instant readout of CO2 in any space, whether it be a bus, car, school, hospital, classroom or bedroom.
+I like the Aranet4 because after calibration, it has low power draw, samples every 5 minutes and is essentially always on, and it logs data on a smartphone app via bluetooth or wireless.

 There is a wide range of consumer and professional grade air quality measuring systems in the marketplace.
 We also use a building-integrated device called ‘Airthings‘ that provides data on CO2, Temperature, Humidity, Radon, PM2.5 and Barometric Pressure that feeds into a dashboard app.
 As a best practice, the OAA Headquarters in Don Mills is using the Airthings system, which verifies that CO2 levels were always within accepted norms.
 The building’s deep energy retrofit incorporated a 100% fresh air system with filtration and heat recovery.
-The system did however uncover an issue with low humidity (20%), that would not have been discovered otherwise, and that is subsequently being addressed.
-You can read more about this system in the blog linked below:
+This system even uncovered an issue with low humidity (20%), that would not have been discovered otherwise, and that is subsequently being addressed.
+You can read more about this system in the blog linked here.
+In all new commercial projects we ask our M&E consultants to control DOAS and ERV/HRV units by CO2 sensors – which adds a marginal increase in cost but provides significant benefits and additional energy savings when spaces have low or zero occupancy when CO2 is not produced in the spaces.

-To keep it simple, we can just look to CO2 as a proxy gas for a wide range of other issues, from airchanges to occupancy to ‘Rebreather Correlations’ (chart below).
+To keep it simple, we can just look to CO2 as a proxy gas for a wide range of other issues, from airchanges to occupancy to ‘Rebreathed Air Correlations’ (chart below).
 We can also use CO2 levels as a general indicator of IAQ or Indoor Air Quality.
-For more recommendations on indoor air quality and metrics, Health Canada has also recently issued the following guidance: https://www.canada.ca/en/health-canada/programs/consultation-residential-indoor-air-quality-guidelines-carbon-dioxide/document.html
+The more indoor air reaches outdoor level, typically the lower the TVOC, Radon and PM2.5 one finds, since indoor air is typically 5 to 20x more polluted than outdoor air with some notable urban exceptions (ie. megacities with inversions/rush hour) and conditions (ie. fires).
+For more recommendations on indoor air quality and metrics, Health Canada has also recently issued the following guidance noting an recommended value of less than 1,000ppm for indoor environments: https://www.canada.ca/en/health-canada/programs/consultation-residential-indoor-air-quality-guidelines-carbon-dioxide/document.html

-Once we have measured the quality of indoor air in a given space, only then can we undertake a range of strategies for mitigating air quality issues, many of which can also reduce the transmission and persistence of the SarsCov2 virus in airborne aerosols and droplets.
+Once we have measured the quality of indoor air in a given space, thus establishing a baseline to improve upon, then we can undertake a range of strategies for mitigating air quality issues, many of which can also reduce the transmission and persistence of the SarsCov2 virus in airborne aerosols and droplets.
 Post-intervention followup with subsequent measurements can confirm whether our strategy has been effective.
-To simplify even further, many HEPA units even have displays built in with IAQ metrics of one form or another, and Public Health Ontario has also issued guidelines or portable ventilation units: https://www.publichealthontario.ca/-/media/documents/ncov/ipac/2021/01/faq-covid-19-portable-air-cleaners.pdf?la=en Measurement device companies have even integrated COVID-19 risk analysis into their platforms such as this: https://www.airthings.com/newsroom/virus-risk-launch
+To simplify even further, many HEPA units even have displays built in with IAQ metrics of one form or another.
+Public Health Ontario has also issued guidelines or portable ventilation units: https://www.publichealthontario.ca/-/media/documents/ncov/ipac/2021/01/faq-covid-19-portable-air-cleaners.pdf?la=en Some measurement device companies have even integrated COVID-19 risk analysis into their platforms such as this: https://www.airthings.com/newsroom/virus-risk-launch

 David Elfstrom, P.Eng recommends this approach in any school considering a return of students:

-In order to assure proper air changes for a specific occupancy, professionals can refer to their professional guidance documents, but Public Health Canada’s recent guide can be a starting place: COVID-19: Guidance on indoor ventilation during the pandemic. https://www.canada.ca/en/public-health/services/diseases/2019-novel-coronavirus-infection/guidance-documents/guide-indoor-ventilation-covid-19-pandemic.html
+In order to assure proper air changes for a specific occupancy, professionals can refer to their own guidance documents, but Public Health Canada’s recent guide can be a starting place: COVID-19: Guidance on indoor ventilation during the pandemic: https://www.canada.ca/en/public-health/services/diseases/2019-novel-coronavirus-infection/guidance-documents/guide-indoor-ventilation-covid-19-pandemic.html

 While measuring CO2 can help describe the ratio between indoor and outdoor air quality, it can similarly provide a benchmark for Air Changes per Hour or ACH.
-An ACH of 3 is recommended at a minimum to help reduce SarsCov2 transmission, with an ACH of 6 being recommended for congregate environments such as LTC, Schools and Healthcare. (need reference).
+An ACH of 3 is recommended at a minimum to help reduce SarsCov2 transmission, with an ACH of 6 being recommended for congregate environments such as LTC, Schools and Healthcare. (pending reference and calcs example to be inserted here).

 Conclusion: Educate, Measure, Ventilate and Filter.

-- Measure: It is now easier than ever to measure humidity, CO2, PM2.5 and Radon and subesequently to design systems that bring Air Quality to be within the range of accepted values as provided by public health agencies and professional standards.
+- Measure: It is now easier than ever to measure humidity, CO2, PM2.5 and Radon and subsequently to design systems that bring Air Quality to be within the range of accepted values (ie. CO2 between 600 and 800ppm or lower) as provided by public health agencies and professional standards.

 - Ventilation: (with heat recovery where possible) As professionals trained in the science of thermodynamics, we are also obliged to consider the public health benefits of not only energy performance and carbon mitigation, but also Indoor Air Quality.
 Any building with a properly designed air-tightness and heat-recovery system will also bring the benefits of a draft-free and healthy home, that has increased co-benefits of increased durability, balanced humidity and lower operating costs.